NSYSU-AI-Lab-116/Auto-meta-heuristic-with-transformers/research_workspace/auto-metaheuristic/ResearchArchitecture.md

 1. target problem form
     - We'll be using <span style="color:red">CEC benchMark (2005~2025) and other benchmark function.</span> But limited to using single objective.
     - <span style="color:red">INPUT（Pseudo input）</span>：Function label.
 Including functions, degs and number of terms
-    - <span style="color:red">OUTPUT</span>： A fixed numbers of list that shows meta-heuristic sequence
+    - <span style="color:red">OUTPUT</span>：A list that shows each optimizer's parameter according to index [[algos_pos, weight, hyper-parameter, etc.], [other optimizer]...]

 2. hyper-heuristic algorithm
     - <span style="color:red">We'll be using DE (Deferential Evolution) algorithm</span>
     - Try out more meta-hueristic algorithm for comparison (If possible)
+    - pre-measurement?

 3. meta-heuristic algorithm pool
     - <span style="color:red">We'll be using the current set of our algorithm pool (GWO series, PSO, HHO)</span>
     - We can control the release time of specific algorithm (which mean it can only be used in specific time)
+    - sigle objectives?

 4. evaluation metric
     - Target function fitness value